astronomer/docs/astro/set-up-data-lineage.md

 To confirm that your setup is successful, run a Spark job after you save your configuration.
 After you run this model, click **Lineage** in the Cloud UI and then click **Runs** in the left menu.
 Your recent Spark job run appears in the table of most recent runs.

-## Make source code visible for Airflow operators
+## View SQL source code

-Because Workspace permissions are not yet applied, viewing source code for [supported Airflow operators](data-lineage-support-and-compatibility.md#supported-airflow-operators) is off by default in the Cloud UI **Lineage** page.
-If you want users across Workspaces to be able to view source code for Airflow tasks in a given Deployment, create an [environment variable](environment-variables.md) in the Deployment with a key of `OPENLINEAGE_AIRFLOW_DISABLE_SOURCE_CODE` and a value of `False`.
-Astronomer recommends enabling this feature only for Deployments with non-sensitive code and workflows.
+The SQL source code view for [supported Airflow operators](data-lineage-support-and-compatibility.md#supported-airflow-operators) in the Cloud UI  **Lineage** page is off by default for all Workspace users.
+To enable the source code view, set the following [environment variable](environment-variables.md) for each Astro Deployment:

+- Key: `OPENLINEAGE_AIRFLOW_DISABLE_SOURCE_CODE`
+- Value: `False`

+Astronomer recommends enabling this feature only for Deployments with non-sensitive code.
+For more information about Workspace permissions, see [Workspace roles](user-permissions.md#workspace-roles).